 We all know sugar is not good for us.
 We could argue about weather grains in any form should be eaten or not, but I am not here to preach so I’ll just keep it at: We have decided to not include sugar or grains in our diet.

 For us, that works great.

 When baking, I substitute sugar with fruits, berries and honey.
 But I keep it to a minimum.
 If you want your baked goods to be sweeter – feel free to add more honey, maple syrup or even sugar.
 That’s your choice, and I don’t mind.
-I will however mention at this point that this last summer my daughter had a birthday party with a bunch of 10-year-old kids here.
-They all happily munched down our muffins like there was no tomorrow, and nobody even noticed the “missing sugar”.
-So don’t tell me you’d make the baking sweeter for your kids to like them.

 Other than that, I also sometimes like to include vegetables in my baking.
 There are lots of nice choices out there that will make your muffins and cakes creamy and delicious – pumpkin, red beets and sweet potatoes for example.
 Just boil in salty water, mash and add to your dough once it has cooled down a bit.

 Regarding milk products – I use it sparingly, and when, mostly just butter and yoghurt (natural, full fat).
-If you are sensitive to lactose, or want to leave out milk products for any other reason, you can substitute the butter with a nice oil (like walnut oil or coconut oil) and use coconut cream instead of yoghurt.
+If you are sensitive to lactose, or want to leave out milk products for any other reason, you can substitute the butter with a nice oil (like walnut oil or coconut oil) and use coconut cream instead of yogurt.